kondofersky/ausstellung_andreas/StringSearchInFiles/README.md

 Führe Funktion StringSearchInFiles() aus.
 Parameter:
 - folder: Folder you want to search.
 Default: 'C:/nanoathenareports'
 - string: What you are searching for inside the code in Regex.
 Default: 'iasviewability'
-- myignorecase: should your search be case insensivite?
+- myignorecase: Should your search be case insensivite?
 Default: TRUE
 - datefilter: Add a 'date modified' filter, if you want to.
 Only result younger than this will be shown.
 Default: NULL (means no date filter)
 - pattern: Pattern of Files names to search through.
-Default: R, python and SQL -files)
+Default: R, python and SQL -files
 - surroundingarea: # of characters returned before and after the found string, Default: 20

-# Ergebniss:
+# Ergebnis
 Übersicht aller Codes mit dem Pattern in dem definierten Ordner und Subordner.
 Und eine Vorschau der Pattern-Umgebung in den einzelnen Files.